bjoerrrn/storj-system-health.sh/README.md

 ## features
 * multinode support 🌍
 * optionally discord (as quick notifications) and/or mail (with error details) alerts 📥 🔔
-* alerts: ⚠️
+* alerts, in case: ⚠️
-  * when audit, suspension and/or online scores are below a threshold (storj node discqualification risk)
+  * audit, suspension and/or online scores are below a threshold (storj node discqualification risk)
-  * alerts if audit timeouts are recognized (pending audits; discqualification risk)
+  * audit timeouts are recognized (pending audits; discqualification risk)
-  * alerts in case a threshold of repair gets/puts and downloads/uploads are reached (storj node discqualification risk)
+  * a threshold of repair gets/puts and downloads/uploads are reached (storj node discqualification risk)
-  * alerts if there was no get/put at all in the last hour (storj node discqualification risk)
+  * there was no get/put at all in the last hour (storj node discqualification risk)
-  * alerts in case any other fatal error occurs, incl. issues with docker stability
+  * any other fatal error occurs, incl. issues with docker stability
-  * alerts in case storj node version is outdated
+  * storj node version is outdated
-  * alerts in case the node is offline (docker container not started)
+  * the node is offline (docker container not started)
 * reports: 📰
   * disk usage
   * success rates audits, downloads, uploads, repair up-/downloads